 There have been no alleviations or extensions for maintenance timescales.
 Aircraft Annuals, ARCs, 50 hour services (which also have a six month timeframe) all continue to apply.
 Your aircraft may not be legal to fly even if it has few hours since last service.

 A significant change came into effect for light aircraft during March 2020, with the introduction of Part ML.
 For those flying private operations in aircraft less than 1200kg only (i.e. not flight training or commercial operations), this has less impact.

-However, all flight schools and those owners of aircraft 1200kg or more will need to develop their own AMP (Annual Maintenance Program) and have this approved by their CAMO.
+However, all flight schools and those owners of aircraft 1200kg or more will need to develop their own AMP (Annual Maintenance Program) and have this approved by their CAMO or CAO.
 An ARC (Annual Review Certificate) may not be able to be issued without one.

 Many CAMOs may choose to downgrade to CAOs, which have fewer requirements but retain the most useful privileges required for general light aviation aircraft including ability to approve an AMP.

 This is quite a complex change but has been poorly communicated to engineers and owners, so do read up on it and study the implications during the transition.

 For those with Permit Aircraft, the LAA issued a statement about Permit Renewal which continues to operate by post as before.
 Permit Test Flights would of course be another matter entirely.

 PPL and LAPL students will have found that e-Exams were introduced on 5 October.
 You should, if you haven’t already, apply for a login ID on the UK CAA Portal so that you can register for e-Exams in future.
 It typically takes about five days to process a new registration.

 The maximum period of 18 months to pass all your PPL/ATPL theory exams have been extended by 6 months to 2 years.
 [ORS4 1353]

 Last Updated 14 Oct 2020